Virginia recognizes that every parent has an obligation to support their child. Under the law, this may take the form of child support payments.

 Can I file for child support?

-As a parent or guardian, you may apply for child support in either of the following situations:
+As a parent or guardian, you may apply for child support in any of the following situations:

 - You are the legal parent or guardian of the child and have sole custody over them.